 A warm welcome is what I have for each and everyone that is admitted to this special school.

-It will be a place of making music, learning how to make the best of your talents, develop the necessary skills, attitudes and creativity a great artist possesses, all in order to become one yourself.
+It is a place of making music, learning how to make the best of your talents, develop the necessary skills, attitudes and creativity a great artist possesses, all in order to become one yourself.

-This school is the place that takes care of its pupils in a very dedicated way, the place in which the health and nourishing of body and artistic soul takes a central position.
+This school is the place that takes care of its pupils in a very dedicated way, the place in which the health and nourishing of body and artistic soul take a central position.